libp2p/specs/connections/hole-punching.md

   server.

 - A discovers the relayed address of B through some external mechanism.
-Given the relayed address A can establish a relayed connection to B via the [circuit relay v2 protocol][circuit-relay-v2] protocol over TCP or QUIC.
+Given the relayed address, A can establish a relayed connection to B via the [circuit relay v2 protocol][circuit-relay-v2] protocol over TCP or QUIC.
 A and B can then run the [Direct Connection Upgrade through Relay][DCUTR] protocol over the relayed connection to coordinate TCP or QUIC hole punching in the best